“The rule says we should try to repay, in kind, what another person has provided us.”Robert Cialdini, “Influence: The Psychology of Persuasion”

 Reciprocity is transactional if we owe a friend $100.
 You know the exact amount you have to pay back to get even.

-But for things less straightforward, like favors or invites, your ‘debt’ is more ambiguous.
-In these situations, reciprocity often causes us to pay back a lot more than what we’ve received.
+But your’ debt’ is more ambiguous for things less straightforward, like favors or invites.
+In these situations, reciprocity often causes us to pay back more than we’ve received.

 Real-world examples of reciprocity